-John, would you pick that one up.
-So if you let competent child is one that the professional person deemed to understand what consent is, there are no specific questions to ask is very much subjective as to the professional person, so that you are really certain that that child understands what's going to be done to them can weigh it up, and can consent to it.
-So some children can't, and therefore you have to get parental consent.
-But you have to make sure that you can't just plant it blanketly say while the 1314 15 So therefore, I'm just gonna get parental consent, you have to, to weigh it up and make your own judgement as to whether that child can can do those three things, understand, weigh it up and be able to give informed consent.
-That's perfect, because that's what all chiropractic and osteopathic take right?
-And so I think I think the, the answer to the question that Simon is looking for is well, we wonder what circumstances is this going to arise?
+So a Gillick competent child is one that the professional person deems to understand what consent is, there are no specific questions to ask, it's very much subjective as to the professional person, so that you are really certain that that child understands what's going to be done to them, can weigh it up, and can consent to it.
+So some children can't, and therefore you have to get parental consent, but you have to make sure that you can't just blanketly say, while they're 14, 15, so therefore, I'm just going to get parental consent, you have to weigh it up and make your own judgement as to whether that child can do those three things, understand, weigh it up, and be able to give informed consent.
+So that's for all chiropractic and osteopathic treatments.

+So I think the answer to the question that Simon is looking for is well, I wonder in what circumstances is this going to arise?
 I mean, under what circumstances would we ever expect to have to assess the Gillick competence of a child, we always assume that their parent will be in the room with them.

-Yeah, but you can't because the laws The law states that a child who again it competent child is able to give consent for themselves, and to not have their information shared with their caregivers, all parents.
-So you need to you can't just blindly assume that the child is going to have the parent you need to be able to determine that that child is not going to competent and therefore the parent needs to be present for parental consent.
+Yeah, but you can't because the law states that the child, a Gillick competent child is able to give consent for themselves, and to not have their information shared with their caregivers or parents.
+So you can't just blanketly assume that the child is going to have the parent, you need to be able to determine that that child is not Gillick competent, and therefore the parent needs to be present for parental consent.

-So we I'm trying to put this into into clinical terms, which is what Simon asked for is, how is that ever going to happen?
-Presumably, a child would have to present at our clinic on their own and we would have to make that assessment of Gillick competence then because otherwise, they're going to come in with a parent.
-Go you do from
+Again, so I'm trying to put this into clinical terms, which is what Simon asked for is, how is that ever going to happen?
+Presumably, a child would have to present at our clinic on their own, and we would have to make that assessment of Gillick competence, then.
+Because otherwise, they're going to come in with a parent.

-MSK perspective, Steven for the gentleman was asked was he would bring the child in to start the assessment on their own, you could start having a conversation and then if you feel they get it competent, you can ask the question would you like your parents to join us or not?
-And if they say no Know that you proceed with the child without the parent?
-What quite a few.
-The osteopath that we work with has done is they have, they've documented this in their patient information leaflet, because they feel it's less emotive to make a Parent Aware that they may not be present during the treatment rather than find out when they turn up when they're not allowed to come in.
+From an MSK perspective, Steven, for the gentleman who has asked this, you would bring the child in to start the assessment on their own, you could start to have your conversation and then if you feel they're Gillick competent, you can ask the question, would you like your parent to join us or not?
+And if they say no, then you proceed with the child without the parent.
+What quite a few of the osteopaths that we work with have done, they documented this in their patient information leaflet, because they feel it's less emotive to make parents aware that they may not be present during the treatment rather than to find out when they turn up and are not allowed to come in.

 Okay, and of course, what you've just said there, Sandra presumes that we will be able to take a child into the treatment room without their parent.
-But the parent will be there.
-And that's a very difficult conversation to have, isn't it?
+But the parent will be there and that's a very difficult conversation to have, isn't it?